All about Immigration DNA Testing

 Showing up to the embassy for Immigration DNA Testing

 After scheduling the appointment, the U.S. Embassy collects fees involved for testing purposes.
 Also, family members performing the DNA testing are responsible for providing a receipt of payment at the time of DNA sampling.
 Ultimately, not bringing the receipt to the collection appointment results in the need for rescheduling the collection.

 After completing payments, the family member shows up to the consulate with the correct documents for DNA sampling.
 Finally, the U.S. Embassy sends the DNA testing kit back to the AABB DNA Testing site.

 Ultimately, the AABB DNA testing facility receives the kit from the Embassy and tests it.
 After, the testing site sends the results to the US Embassy.
 Then, the Embassy contacts the petitioner to share the results of the test.
 Once that is taken care of, the petitioner continues the application process to completion.

 Every Step Matters

-Take care in reading this information multiple times over as any mistakes or skipping steps potentially results in delays or rejection of your application.
-AABB Immigration DNA Testing also wants to remind you that we are not a DNA testing site.
-However, click here to find a list of the AABB labs.
+This information must be read carefully, since any error or omission of steps would cause delays or rejection of your application.
+DNA Testing for Immigration also wants to remind you that we are not a DNA testing laboratory.
+However, by clicking here you will find a list of AABB laboratories.

-Our mission is informing you with the most accurate and recent information regarding a DNA test for citizenship and the procedures involving it.
-Also, while we take part in updating our database frequently – checking the official government websites is not a bad idea.
-Ultimately, take advantage of our site by gathering the information, but double-check the government sites to be safe.
+Our mission is to keep you informed and up-to-date about the DNA test for citizenship and the procedures that involve it.
+However, while we update our database, checking official government websites is not a bad idea.
+Ultimately, take advantage of our site by gathering the information, but double-check government sites to be sure.

 All the information about the immigration dna testing process